heketi/vagrant-heketi/README.md

 { "name" : "192.168.10.100", "zone": "1" }
 ```

-> NOTE: Zone is not used yet.
+> NOTE: Zone is refers to failure domains.

 * In the _Response Body (Highlight)_ notice the _id_.
 Copy the id to the clipboard.